 Fundraising for the Grande Provence Music School

 This recital was the pilot in a series of concerts that will raise money for equipment for the music school.
-The equipment required comprises four classical guitars (4 half size and 4 full size), three iPad Pro 2 12.9 inch, a heat pump and an interactive whiteboard.
+The equipment required comprises four classical guitars (four half size and four full size), three iPad Pro 2 12.9 inch, a heat pump and an interactive whiteboard.

 The concert series aims to achieve the following:

-Provide the community with affordable concerts which are not too long
+- Provide the community with affordable concerts of under an hour

 - Provide concerts of a high musical standard